What Does Fish Oil Do

 Scientists have only set recommended amounts for ALA, not DHA and EPA.
 The actual amount you need may vary based on your personal health needs, but adult men should get about 1.6 grams of ALA per day, while adult women should get about 1.1 grams per day.1

 There are thankfully numerous foods that contain omega-3 fatty acids, including plant oils, nuts, and seeds.
 However, the main and most common source of omega-3s is fish oil, particularly from fatty fish, like tuna, salmon, mackerel, and sardines, and other seafood.
 Alternately, you can take a fish oil supplement.2 But why should you take fish oil?
+What are the benefits of fish oil for men and women?
 And how can fish oil help to treat diseases?
+The content below thoroughly outlines the benefits of fish oil.

 Inflammation is one of the body’s natural immune responses.
 It’s your body attempting to heal itself after an injury, repair damaged tissue, and keep out any foreign microbes that may cause harm.
 Inflammation is usually characterized by redness, warmth, swelling, and pain.